Shari O’Donnell, Board President

 Richard Lyons, commonly known as Dick Lyons by his friends, is a 4th generation corn/soybeans/wheat farmer.
 The Lyons farm focuses on agriculture conservation and sustainability practices of: no-till, cover crops, nutrient management, filter strips and drainage management control structures.
 In addition to his 48 years of farming, Dick spent 32 ½ years as a college and university teacher of animal science and agronomy at Lincoln Land Community College and Illinois State University.
 After teaching, Dick worked in his own agri-business training business, Employability Skills Unlimited, Inc., specializing in leadership, sales and agronomy skills training.
 In addition, Dick worked as a cover crop specialist for the Illinois Council on Best Management Practice for 2 years.
 Dick is also involved in agriculture by being an associate director for the Montgomery Co.
 SWCD, a board member of the Illinois Association of Drainage Districts (IADD), and a member of the Working Policy Group committee for the Nutrient Loss Reduction Strategy for Illinois ILDOA & ILEPA.
 Lastly, Dick serves as the unpaid, registered lobbyist for IADD to the Illinois State Legislature.

 Nature’s Farm Camp

 Tim Magner is a Chicago-based education entrepreneur.
 He studied history at Boston College, followed by a career in technology sales before focusing on kids.
 For the last decade, Tim has been involved in a number of educational and food-related ventures, including as a children’s book author and the founder of Truck Farm Chicago.
-He’s now a Grant Officer at the Bryan Cameron Education Foundation and Director of Nature’s Farm Camp, a sleep-away summer camp for kids that takes place on a diversified working farm in Livingston County.
+He’s now a Grant Officer at the Bryan Cameron Education Foundation and part of Nature’s Farm Camp at Angelic Organics Learning Center, an overnight summer camp where the kids help run the farm.